weecology/EvergladesWadingBird/Counts/README.md

 * notes

 ### Ground Counts
-Raw field counts from ground surveys
+Raw field counts from ground surveys.
+These have been quality controlled in recent years, but data from before 2007 are suspect and should be used with caution.

 Locations are along a transect, not necessarily at a named colony.
 Colony is only reported when it is overlapped by the transect.